oq-x/qpd/README.md

 ## Format
 * int16 = little endian int16 (2 bytes)
-* string = string prefixed by an int16
+* string = string prefixed by its length as an int16

 ```
 string | name - the player's name